dylPeters15/voogasalad_noplacelikehome/DESIGN.md

 A game authoring environment will allow users to build levels by designing the terrain layout in each cell, as well as create unique units with special properties that interact with terrain, time of day, the grid, and other units.
 The game authoring environment will be an easy-to-use graphical interface that constructs both the Model and the View for the game.
 For example, when creating a Tic Tac Toe game, the game editor would be responsible for creating a model with the correct gameplay rules (you cannot move Xs or Os; three in a row wins; etc.), and the game editor would also need to write the rules for the View that determine what image files are used to represent the background, the X sprites, the O sprites, etc.

+Our game authoring environment will be very similar to the game play environment; we will implement it such that the two screens are simply different versions of the same views.
+The user will be able to toggle between each screen (unless it is in a strictly playing mode, in which case the view will not allow the user to toggle).

 **User Interface**

 *This section describes how the user will interact with your program (keep it simple to start).
 Describe the overall appearance of program's user interface components and how users interact with these components (especially those specific to your program, i.e., means of input other than menus or toolbars).
 Include one or more pictures of the user interface (these pictures can be hand drawn and scanned in, created with a standard drawing program, or screen shots from a dummy program that serves as a exemplar).
 Describe how a game is represented to the designer and what support is provided to make it easy to create a game.
 Finally, describe any erroneous situations that are reported to the user (i.e., bad input data, empty data, etc.).*